Friday, November 29, 2019

 Weekend re-cap: Valentina's BBQ, SABG, 4th Tap, Camp Rustown

 By 7 p.m. on Saturday we were rarin' to go.
-It had been a looong time since our pizza for lunch.
+It had been a long time since lunch.

 We checked out a BBQ place in South Austin that we had been wanting to try, mainly because the guy at Young's in San Saba told us how much HE loved it.